Intensionality, Intensional Recursion, and the G\"odel-L\"ob axiom: Acknowledgements

-We will use a variant of the proof in \citep{Kavvos2017b}, i.e. the method of \emph{parallel reduction}.
+We will use a variant of the proof in \cite{Kavvos2017b}, i.e. the method of \emph{parallel reduction}.
 This kind of proof was originally discovered by Tait and Martin-L\"of, and is nicely documented in \cite{Takahashi1995}.
-Beause of the intensional nature of our $\ibox{(-)}$ constructs, ours will be more nuanced and fiddly than any in \emph{op. cit.} The method largely follows the following pattern: we will introduce a second notion of reduction, which we will `sandwich' between reduction proper and its transitive closure: We will then show that $\redp$ has the diamond property.
+Because of the intensional nature of our $\ibox{(-)}$ constructs, ours will be more nuanced and fiddly than any in \emph{op. cit.} The method is this: we will introduce a second notion of reduction, which we will `sandwich' between reduction proper and its transitive closure: We will then show that $\redp$ has the diamond property.
 By the above inclusions, the transitive closure $\redp^\ast$ of $\redp$ is then equal to $\redt$, and hence $\red$ is Church-Rosser.

 In fact, we will follow \cite{Takahashi1995} in doing something better: we will define for each term $M$ its \emph{complete development}, $M^\star$.
 The complete development is intuitively defined by `unrolling' all the redexes of $M$ at once.
 We will then show that if $M \redp N$, then $N \redp M^\star$. $M^\star$ will then suffice to close the diamond: